 Vega Protein and Greens Vanilla

-- PLANT-BASED PROTEIN POWDER: 20g vegan protein from a multisource blend of pea protein, brown rice protein, and sacha inchi protein
+- PLANT BASED PROTEIN POWDER: 20 grams vegan protein from a multisource blend of pea protein, brown rice protein, and sacha inchi protein

 - GREENS: Including ingredients like organic alfalfa powder, spinach powder, broccoli powder, and organic kale powder

-- EASY TO BLEND OR SHAKE: Add an easy 20g plant-based protein to your day - Vega Protein & Greens can help upgrade your morning smoothie or provide a quick afternoon snack when shaken with water or non-dairy milk
+- EASY TO BLEND OR SHAKE: Add an easy 20 grams plant based protein to your day, Vega Protein & Greens can help upgrade your morning smoothie or provide a quick afternoon snack when shaken with water or non-dairy milk

 If you don’t want to take a capsule or tablet, you may want to check out protein powders which you can drink or add to juices.
 They work a little bit differently from supplements available in tablet or capsule formats.
 To make the most out of them, you need to take them between meal times.
 It is best to take a protein powder first thing in the morning, and if you are working out to achieve a particular goal, you should add another protein powder to your diet later on in the day.